+Over the last few years, Graham Corporation has transformed from a highly cyclical, refinery and petrochemical equipment supplier into a well-diversifies, multi-market company providing full life cycle mission critical equipment to defend our nation, ensure sustainable energy supply and enable space commercialization.
 Graham Corporation is committed to embedding sustainability throughout our business.
 We believe that all our stakeholders must be considered in our everyday actions.
 We continue to enhance our sustainability strategy to align with the broader transformation of our business.
 Our executive management team recognizes the importance of embedding environmental and social priorities within our business operations and an enhanced and modernized strategy intended to drive additional progress on initiatives that promote sustainability and increase transparency.
-Mr. Thoren, our Chief Executive Officer, is the lead officer responsible for overseeing and advancing the Company' efforts with respect to sustainability initiatives.
-In such capacity, Mr. Thoren reviews our environmental, social and governance ("ESG") efforts with the Board and the various Board committees as appropriate.
+Mr. Malone, our President and Chief Executive Officer, is the lead officer responsible for overseeing and advancing the Company' efforts with respect to sustainability initiatives.
+In such capacity, Mr. Malone reviews our environmental, social and governance ("ESG") efforts with the Board and the various Board committees as appropriate.

 We have established ESG working groups at each of our companies that are responsible for leading our ESG strategy and monitoring our corporate social responsibility and environmental accountability initiatives.
 These groups include cross-functional subject matter experts from across the business.
-Against this backdrop, we have, with the assistance of outside expertise, performed an assessment of key indicators and engaged with our internal and external stakeholders on sustainability topics to help further inform our future direction and tenets.
-This ESG working group oversees Graham's sustainability strategy and subsequent disclosures, including the production of our 2024 Sustainability Accounting Standards Board (SASB) Factsheet available on our website.
+Against this backdrop, we have, with the assistance of outside expertise, performed an assessment of key indicators and engaged with our internal and external stakeholders on sustainability to help further inform our future direction and tenets.
+This ESG working group oversees Graham's sustainability strategy and subsequent disclosures, including the production of our 2025 Sustainability Accounting Standards Board (SASB) Factsheet available on our website.
 The four tenets of our ESG strategy are shown below: